High School Guidance and Counseling Services - 11th Grade

 The counseling department will meet with the Junior Class during the second marking period.
-This large group multimedia presentation will introduce the college search process and timeline as well as other post secondary options for juniors to consider.
+This large group multimedia presentation will introduce the college search process and timeline as well as other post-secondary options for juniors to consider.
 The weeks following the junior class presentation will be designated for individual junior conferences.
-Each counselor will meet with their students individually to discuss their plans for post-graduation whether the student considers themselves to be college bound or career bound.
-Parents are strongly encouraged to attend this conference with their student.
+Each counselor will meet with their students individually to discuss their plans for post-graduation whether the student considers themselves to be college-bound or career-bound.
+Parents are strongly encouraged to attend this conference with their students.
 Contact your student’s counselor to schedule a time during the school day that is least disruptive to your student’s schedule.
-Information covered in the junior conference will include: a review of the student’s transcript, GPA, class rank, and course selection for the senior year.
+Information covered in the junior conference will include a review of the student’s transcript, GPA, class rank, and course selection for the senior year.
 Using Naviance, counselors will work with juniors on the following:

-*College searches using a variety of resources *Financial Aid
+- College searches using a variety of resources

 October through December: